metakirby5/Spice/README.md

 * Doesn't clobber any of your preferences.
 Wanna use a dark UI with Sugar?
   Fine.
 Wanna change how nicknames or timestamps are formatted?
 Cool.

 * Looks great with a wide variety of fonts.
-My favorite is Lucida Grande 13pt, which is just gorgeous on a Retina display.
+I use Helvetica Neue Light 14pt.

 * Coalesces multiple consecutive messages from the same sender rather than displaying the same nickname over and over.